 Figures should be cited in ascending numeric order upon first appearance.
 Each figure caption should be inserted immediately after the first paragraph in which it is cited in the article file.
 Further information about figure captions can be found in the Figure Guidelines.

 Because Supporting Information is accessed via a hyperlink attached to its captions, captions must be listed in the article file.
 Do not submit a separate caption file.
 It is acceptable to have them in the file itself in addition, but they must be in the article file for access to be possible in the published version.

 The file category name and number is required, and a one-line title is highly recommended.
 A legend can also be included but is not required.
 Supporting Information captions should be formatted as follows.

 S1 Text.
 Title is strongly recommended.
 Legend is optional.

 Please see our Supporting Information guidelines for more details.

-Tables should be included at the end of the manuscript file and cited sequentially in the text.
+Tables should be cited in ascending numeric order upon first appearance.
+Each table should be inserted immediately after the first paragraph in which it is cited in the article file.
 All tables should have a concise title.
 Footnotes can be used to explain abbreviations.
 Citations should be indicated using the same style as outlined above.
 Tables should not occupy more than one printed page; larger tables can be published as online supporting information.
 Tables must be cell-based; do not use picture elements, text boxes, tabs, or returns in tables.
 Please ensure that all tables conform to our Guidelines for Figure and Table Preparation when preparing them.

 The use of standardized nomenclature in all fields of science and medicine is an essential step toward the integration and linking of scientific information reported in published literature.
 We will enforce the use of correct and established nomenclature wherever possible: